Rishi24-alt/Rishi24-alt/README.md

 ### about

-building things at the edge of hardware and software · currently deep in CAD tooling and AI pipelines · from basement :)
+prefi mech. engineering student. building things at the edge of hardware and software · currently deep in CAD tooling and AI pipelines · from basement :)

 ---